|White cows were grazing in a pasture.|

 Here’s some information on this stunning bird from this site:

 |View over the valley as the clouds roll in.|

-This is the first photo we’ve captured in the wild of this particular Toucan although we’d seen several at the rescue facility, Zoo Ave which we visited early in our stay, posting many photos over these past months.
+This is the first photo we’ve captured in the wild of this particular Toucan.
+However, we’d seen several at the rescue facility, Zoo Ave, which we visited early in our stay, posting many photos over these past months.

-Spotting this beautiful bird on the grounds of the villa only added to our exquisite experiences of spending most of our days outdoors in the pool area and lounging on the veranda while we chatted, continued our continuing online research and stayed in touch with family and friends.
-It’s truly been blissful.
+Spotting this beautiful bird on the villa grounds only added to our exquisite experiences of spending most of our days outdoors in the pool area and lounging on the veranda.
+At the same time, we chatted, continued our continuing online research, and stayed in touch with family and friends.
+It’s genuinely been blissful.

-We arrived in Costa Rica during the rainy season which also made sightseeing tricky when at times when roads were washed out and there were landslides and road closings.
-However, we’ve easily stayed well engaged and entertained during this past over three months reveling in the lush surroundings and vegetation, an ideal haven for birds and wildlife…equivalent to a rainforest in our yard.
+We arrived in Costa Rica during the rainy season, which also made sightseeing tricky when, at times when roads were washed out, and there were landslides and road closings.
+However, we’ve easily stayed well engaged and entertained during this past three months, reveling in the lush surroundings and vegetation, an ideal haven for birds and wildlife…equivalent to a rainforest in our yard.

 |We were surprised to find this vacant lot in town without a “for sale” sign (in Spanish, “en vente”).|